taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Min: "Can we telesense?
 I want to keep looking up..."**

-Min and Soka let their hands fall above their heads onto the platform as they gaze up.
+Min and Soka let their clasped hands fall above their heads onto the platform as they gaze up.

 *Soka: "Does it still tickle?"*